nicolas-van/docker-compose-wait/README.md

 docker-compose-wait
 ```

-`docker-compose-wait` behaves like a `docker-compose command`.
+`docker-compose-wait` behaves like a `docker-compose` command.
 It will just forward any option to `docker-compose`.
 The above command will work fine if you previously ran `docker-compose up -d` by referencing the standard `docker-compose.yml` file.
 If you are using other files for your `docker-compose` configuration just use:

 ```
 docker-compose-wait -f <path_to_yaml_file>